openharmony/third_party_rust_bindgen/CONTRIBUTING.md

 version.
 Instead of having a single `bindgen-tests/tests/expectations/tests/my_test.rs` file, add each of:

+* `bindgen-tests/tests/expectations/tests/libclang-16/my_test.rs`
 * `bindgen-tests/tests/expectations/tests/libclang-9/my_test.rs`
-* `bindgen-tests/tests/expectations/tests/libclang-5/my_test.rs`

-If you need to update the test expectations for a test file that generates different bindings for different `libclang` versions, you *don't* need to have many version of `libclang` installed locally.
-Just make a work-in-progress pull request, and then when Travis CI fails, it will log a diff of the expectations.
+If you need to update the test expectations for a test file that generates different bindings for different `libclang` versions, you *don't* need to have many versions of `libclang` installed locally.
+Just make a work-in-progress pull request, and then when CI fails, it will log a diff of the expectations.
 Use the diff to patch the appropriate expectation file locally and then update your pull request.